ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - Maybe the UOS could preemptively generate `UploadContext`s if it can associate them with studies?
   - Is there a way the ARS could facilitate the first part of the upload process?
-- In what cases would we *delete* an `UploadContext` aside from fixing some mistake?
 - When should the WPS invalidate WorkPackages for a context?